What is Swing Trading?

 Swing Trading Versus Buy and Hold

-If you’ve scanned around the Internet, you’ll probably see that there have been extensive studies comparing the performance of swing traders with buy and hold traders.
-All of the reputable ones that I’ve seen show that over the long haul very few swing traders (or any kind of in/out traders) are able to outperform a simple buy and hold system.
+There have been studies comparing the performance of swing traders with buy and hold traders.
+Some suggest that over the long haul, few swing traders – & other kinds of in/out traders, will outperform a simple buy and hold system.

 They do however point to the fact that a small minority of traders are able to buck the trend and turn a profit over the year even after adding in trading fees.
 Whether these are just outliers, who’ll return to below average returns over time is not known.